Catholic officials halt activity in Haiti for 9 kidnapped | Education

 Catholic officials halt activity in Haiti for 9 kidnapped

-Catholic institutions including schools and universities closed Wednesday across Haiti in a three-day protest to demand the release of five priests, two nuns and two other people kidnapped more than a week ago amid a spike in violence that the government is struggling to control.
+Roman Catholic institutions including schools and universities have closed across Haiti in a three-day protest to demand the release of five priests, two nuns and two other people kidnapped more than a week ago amid a spike in violence that the government is struggling to control.

 Catholic officials also organised Masses to pray for those kidnapped — at least two of whom are French — as they tolled the bells at noon at St. Pierre church in Pétionville, where hundreds gathered to show their support.

-"No one is safe," said 65-year-old Margaret Jean Louis.
-"I'm hoping the people kidnapped will make it out safely.''
-The April 11 kidnapping of the priests, nuns and three relatives of one of the priests in the capital of Port-au-Prince is one of the most shocking recent abductions in Haiti, which saw a 200% increase in kidnappings last year, according to the United Nations.
+“No one is safe,” said 65-year-old Margaret Jean Louis.
+“I'm hoping the people kidnapped will make it out safely.''
+The April 11 kidnapping of the priests, nuns and three relatives of one of the priests in the capital of Port-au-Prince is one of the most shocking recent abductions in Haiti, which saw a 200 per cent increase in kidnappings last year, according to the United Nations.

 Those kidnapped were identified as nuns Anne-Marie Dorcelus and Agnès Bordeau, priests Michel Briand, Evens Joseph, Jean-Nicaise Millien, Joël Thomas and Hugues Baptiste and three relatives of another priest.
 Briand was identified as French.